 The day came when I had to stop, look at all of my hiding, be honest and face my fear.
 That deep dive inward led to writing my memoir and seeing how I got to the place I found myself in.
 Although not easy, that work has liberated me.
 I also trust it’s my life’s work to help others do the same.

 So, welcome to Hideology™.
-Coming out from hiding and being true to yourself, IS the way out of pain, whether it’s for addiction or sexual orientation or body image or perfectionism or people pleasing.
-I hope you begin to see your hiding places and eventually find your own liberation from a life in the closet.
+Coming out from hiding and being true to yourself, IS the way toward liberation and out of pain, whether it’s for addiction or sexual orientation or body image or perfectionism or people pleasing.
+I hope you begin to uncover your hiding places and eventually find your own freedom from a life in the closet.
 I promise, it is worth it.
 Everything you seek is already within you.
 It’s simply hidden.
 Until it isn’t.

 My bio: I am a retired US Navy Senior Chief Petty Officer and the author of Hiding for My Life: Being Gay in the Navy.
 I served in the Navy from 1984 to 2006, prior to and during Don’t Ask, Don’t Tell.
 After hiding my sexuality from the world for most of my life, I consider myself a “Combat Hideologist,” and believe the way back to personal and global peace and freedom is for every human to come out from hiding and commit to living the truth of who they are.
 I hold a Master’s Degree in Psychology (counseling), am an emotional health coach, and currently reside in Northern Arizona with my sweet dog, Kai, where we take walks in the pines, drink lattes, and watch over my feisty mother.